haud-ba/XTS_TRANSPORT_LAYER/README.md

   - ## XTSBase PLC

-  - heavy use of pointers

   - designed for use with extern cyclic or non cyclic flow control
-  - use of mapping in this example for connecting to second PLC (runtime)
   - station based approach with individual targeting of mover
   - handshake in station with extern process flow (ST_STATION_CTRL / ST_STATION_STATE)
   - individual cyclic mover interface with given set of movement functionalities (ST_MOVER_CTRL / ST_MOVER_STATE)